naonori/hitomi/README.md

         year = "2018"
     }

-Please cite the following paper when measuring the bispectrum or 3PCF multipoles.
+Please cite the following papers when measuring the bispectrum or 3PCF multipoles.

     @article{Sugiyama:2018yzo,
         author = "Sugiyama, Naonori S. and Saito, Shun and Beutler, Florian and Seo, Hee-Jong",